Non-payment of wages by the employer in 2026: how to proceed?

 File a complaint with the labour inspectorate

-Tip: Read how labour inspections work in another of our articles.
+Read how labour inspections work in another of our articles.

 Take legal action

 The next step is to send your employer a pre-suit notice.
-This serves primarily as a last warning before you sue, but without having to pay a court fee and, in the last resort, risk having to pay the other party’s litigation costs.
+This serves mainly as a last warning before you sue, but without having to pay a court fee and, in the last resort, risk having to pay the other party’s litigation costs.

 If the employer does not respond to the pre-action notice, take legal action against the employer for the amount owed.
 Be sure to get help from a solicitor and definitely don’t choose templates from the internet.
-These are often full of mistakes and can lead not only to a significant loss of time and often money, but even to a complete loss of the case.
+These are often full of mistakes and can lead not only to a considerable loss of time and often money, but even to a complete loss of the case.
 If you choose the services of an Affordable Lawyer, you can be sure that the lawsuit will be filed correctly and will contain all the necessary evidence.

-If the claim is successful, the court will decide that your employer must pay the wages owed to you within 15 days of receiving the judgment.
+If the claim is successful, the court will decide that your employer must pay the wages owed to you within 15 days of the judgment.
 If this does not happen, you should contact the bailiff.
 The bailiff will start to recover the wages owed by your employer.

 What if the employer is insolvent?

-Unfortunately, it is not uncommon for an employer not to pay wages simply because they cannot afford them because they are in debt.
+Unfortunately, it is not uncommon for an employer not to pay wages simply because they cannot afford it because they are in debt.
 You can check this with the insolvency register.
 If insolvency proceedings have been opened against him, you do not have to report your claim (wages owed) anywhere.
 It is automatically deducted from your employer’s accounts or tax records.
 But if you want to be sure, you can declare it.
 To do this, use the “Claim Application” form on the Insolvency Register website.
 The deadline is within two months of the declaration of insolvency.

 If you can’t find the employer in the Insolvency Register, but you suspect it is insolvent, you can file an insolvency petition with the court yourself.
 As an employee, you do not have to pay a deposit for the costs of the insolvency proceedings.
 For insolvency proceedings to be opened, the employer must have more than two creditors (people to whom he owes money) and more than 30 days have passed since the due date.